ibexa/documentation-developer/docs/getting_started/ez_platform_features.md

 Installation of eZ Platform Demo is very similar to a standard "clean" installation.
 Demo provides some previously prepared content and is stored in a separate github repository - you can find it [here.](https://github.com/ezsystems/ezplatform-demo)

 Installation requires Composer global installation.
-You can find more information about using Composer [here.](about_composer.md)

 To perform eZ Platform demo installation use commands below in the terminal/bash/command-line interface.